 I’ve worked in start-ups, for small businesses and also large well-known corps and experienced so many different work environments.
 I’ve honestly enjoyed every second of my career.
 I value all the lessons and skills I’ve learnt and stayed in contact with all the amazing people I’ve met.

 I’ve been so lucky to have a career in something that I love.

 I’m scared to have a MASSIVE ambition and not succeed14-year-old me

 When I read that quote from an old forum post I found last year.
 I cried.

 So, in 2020 I quit my design career and decided to go back to school to study a Masters in Computer Science.
 I finally decided to take the dive to learn more, work towards a more technical field and finally try something I’ve always wanted to do.
 There’s some unfinished business to do. 🏁

 I love learning new skills because it gives me more tools to build ideas to life.
 I still love tinkering on my websites (as you can see) and I love sharing information… but I’m not the same lonely child anymore; I’ve grown up and lived a fun-filled life with so many vibrant experiences which I want to share in this blog.

-My vision is a world where everyone believes in themselves.
 Life is just for living, making mistakes and sharing with the world your unique gift which is you, your mind and your journey.
 Blogging helped me find my way and I hope it helps others too.
 It’s totally cringing to write this but it’s true.